marcjulianschwarz/obsidian-vault-blog/Posts/textgenmarkov.md

 ## Text Generation with Markov Chains

 We can apply the same concept to words of a given text.
 Each unique word represents a single state.
-A sentence is just a sequence of states that have been sampled from a state space.
+A sentence is a sequence of states that were sampled from a state space.

 1. Create a state space
 2. Compute probabilities for the transition matrix